jpral/supa-pizza/JPA_README.md

 - `fn_get_most_popular_ingredient`: returns a list of most popular ingredients in the last n-seconds
 - `fn_get_timed_deliveries`: returns the total number of deliveries recorded grouped by n-seconds intervals so we can see the evolution of our business over time.

 I added the TS type definitions for the functions from the database to `database.d.ts` file.
 I used `react-query` for data fetching from supabase's API.
 I setup a default re-fetching rate of 10 seconds for the non-realtime data points (successful orders, best customer, most popular ingredients).
-The datagrid with the live stream of orders will connect to socket so ideally I will also integrate it with react-query [as explained here](https://tkdodo.eu/blog/using-web-sockets-with-react-query).
+The datagrid with the live stream of orders will connect to socket so ideally I will also integrate it with react-query [as discussed here](https://github.com/TanStack/query/issues/171).

+For the datagrid, I populate the grid with the latest 50 records, if any, and add new ones through the realtime API when their `delivery_status` is updated.
+Initially I wanted to create a view in Postgres to retrieve all joint details from client, ingredients and dough tables, but that won't work with the realtime API, as I cannot add a VIEW to the `supabase_realtime publication`.
+Because of time constraints, I've chosen to query only the order data for now, and work on the on demand data fetching for client and pizza details later.

 ## Possible improvements, added features
 - DB: Orders can only include one pizza, we want to be as profitable and scalable as possible, so we should allow clients to order more than one pizza at the time